bortox/bortox.github.io/content/_index.en.md

 ### Latin Paradigm Finder

-[:mag: Trovaparadigmi GUI (:it:)](https://bortox.it/trovaparadigmi) is a Windows program written in Python to quickly and easily compile a complete list of paradigms in a version of Latin.
+<a target="_blank" href="https://bortox.it/trovaparadigmi">🔍 Trovaparadigmi GUI (🇮🇹)</a> is a Windows program written in Python to quickly and easily compile a complete list of paradigms in a version of Latin.

 I wrote the program initially for myself, then made some improvements and distributed an .exe file to my classmates, with the aim of _providing everyone with a more or less accurate option to quickly find the paradigms of an entire Latin version, and save them in a text document_.